 Article updated 11/14/23.
 Major updates in progress – some of this info is out of date until we finish updating.
 Please note a lot of this data is weak & doubtful.
 But we are still publishing this info, out of interest.
 More info on the data and our process here.

 Testosterone varies a lot around the world.
 We found hundreds of studies from all around the world.
-According to the studies, men who live in countries like Uzbekistan and Nigeria have high testosterone, while the men who live in countries like the USA and Venezuela unfortunately have unhealthy low testosterone.
+According to the studies, men who live in countries like Uzbekistan and Nigeria have high testosterone, while the men who live in countries like the USA and Brazil unfortunately have unhealthy low testosterone.
 (But a few decades ago the low testosterone regions had pretty high testosterone too!
 We have the data for that as well.
 Bad diet, bad health, and chemicals in the environment, called endocrine disruptors, are probably what is causing testosterone to fall around the world.)

 The Highest Testosterone in the World